Glossary

 How Profasee handles this

-Every decision Oracle and Marko make is anchored to contribution margin.
-Price changes, bid adjustments, and budget allocation all optimize for real profit — not revenue growth that hides margin erosion.
+Every decision Oracle and Marko make is anchored to live contribution margin per SKU.
+Price changes, bid adjustments, budget reallocations, and inventory-aware pauses all route through the same margin signal.
+That means Ultra optimizes for the profit number that actually matters — not revenue growth that hides margin erosion or ACoS targets that ignore fee reality.

 Frequently asked questions